intelsdi-x/snap-plugin-collector-load/README.md

 /intel/procfs/load/min1 | number of jobs in the run queue (state R) or waiting for disk I/O (state D) averaged over 1 minute /intel/procfs/load/min5 | number of jobs in the run queue (state R) or waiting for disk I/O (state D) averaged over 5 minutes /intel/procfs/load/min15 | number of jobs in the run queue (state R) or waiting for disk I/O (state D) averaged over 15 minutes
+/intel/procfs/load/min1_rel | number of jobs in the run queue (state R) or waiting for disk I/O (state D) averaged over 1 minute per core
+/intel/procfs/load/min5_rel | number of jobs in the run queue (state R) or waiting for disk I/O (state D) averaged over 5 minutes per core
+/intel/procfs/load/min15_rel | number of jobs in the run queue (state R) or waiting for disk I/O (state D) averaged over 15 minutes per core
-/intel/procfs/load/scheduling | Two numbers separated by a slash (/).
-The first is the number of currently runnable kernel scheduling entities (processes, threads).
-The second is the number of kernel scheduling entities that currently exist on the system
+/intel/procfs/load/runnable_scheduling | The number of currently runnable kernel scheduling entities (processes, threads).
+/intel/procfs/load/existing_scheduling | The number of kernel scheduling entities that currently exist on the system

 ### Examples
 Example running load, passthru processor, and writing data to a file.